CambridgeNuclear/SCONE/MC Code/doc/Style Guide.rst

        Procedure Definition
      end function

 #.
+Note that when giving errors information, errors from procedures called by the procedure we
+   document should not be included in the *Errors:* section.
+This is becouse theese sub-procedures may change and any changes to their error bahaviour would, most likley, be not propagated to documentation of procedures that use them, rendering their documentation invalid.
+   (**This point requires extra thought!**)

-Try to follow the following pattern for the derived type(clas) description.
+#.
+Try to follow the following pattern for the derived type(class) description.
 Use the same format
    for the class-like modules (with _mod suffix) ::

      !!